-Fairmont Jasper Park LodgeOpened in 1915 as Tent City—a string of luxury canvas tents along Lac Beauvert, with vistas of Whistlers Peak and Pyramid Mountain—this was possibly North America’s first "glamping" site.
-The destination proved wildly popular, and in 1922 the main lodge was opened as well as a series of luxury log cabins spread across 700 acres in the heart of Jasper National Park, a UNESCO World Heritage site.
-Bristling with Douglas firs and pine trees, the area sees herds of elk nibbling the grass, chipmunks scurrying through the trees, and the occasional bear.
-Rooming options range from intimate one-to-two-person bolt-holes to bring-the-whole-family eight-bed mini-mansions, all with views across the lake or the forest and mountains.
-Classic lodge-style interior design is the order of the day in the cabins, with wood beams and a combination of earthy and granite tones.
-Meanwhile, rooms are clean-lined and decked out in fresh whites and light wood accents.
-Thanks to the picture-perfect views and the family-friendly accommodations, the Lodge is a popular venue for destination weddings.
-There is also an 18-hole golf course.
+Fairmont Jasper Park LodgeOpened in 1915 as Tent City—a string of luxury canvas tents along Lac Beauvert, with vistas of Whistlers Peak and Pyramid Mountain—what’s now this iconic Fairmont was possibly North America’s first "glamping" site.
+The destination proved wildly popular, and in 1922 the main lodge was opened, as well as a series of luxury log cabins spread across 700 acres in the heart of Jasper National Park, a UNESCO World Heritage site.
+Bristling with Douglas firs and pine trees, the property sees herds of elk nibbling the grass, chipmunks scurrying through the trees, and even the occasional bear.
+The 442 rooming options—all of which were renovated between 2015-2017—range from cozy spots in the main building and fireplace-equipped Junior Suites to bring-the-whole-family Signature Cabins, all with views across the lake or the forest and mountains; the newly-introduced Estate Cabins, located near the golf course, feature a private gated entrance for a more residential feel.
+Classic lodge-style interior design is the order of the in the cabins, with wood beams and a combination of earthy and granite tones, while rooms and suites are clean-lined and decked out in fresh white bedding and light wood accents.
+Play a few rounds on the Stanley Thompson-designed 18-hole golf course—regularly voted among the best in Canada—enjoy scenic walks and mountain hikes, or take advantage of the 10-room spa’s treatments, sauna/steam, and panoramic relaxation lounge.
+The restaurants celebrate regional flavors and fresh local produce, thanks to partnerships with local farms; don’t miss a sunset drink at The Emerald Lounge & Patio, which overlooks the lake, Whistler’s Range, and the east face of Mount Edith Cavell.
+Thanks to the picture-perfect views and the family-friendly accommodations, the Lodge is also a popular venue for destination weddings.